redis/docs/content/commands/tdigest.quantile/index.md

 ---
 Returns, for each input fraction, an estimation of the value (floating point) that is smaller than the given fraction of observations.

-Multiple quantiles can be retrieved in a signle call.
+Multiple quantiles can be retrieved in a single call.

 ## Required arguments